lightly-ai/lightly/README.md

 pip3 install lightly
 ```

-We strongly recommend that you install Lightly in a dedicated virtualenv, to avoid
-conflicting with your system packages.
+We strongly recommend installing Lightly in a dedicated virtualenv to avoid conflicts with your system packages.

 ### Lightly in Action

 With Lightly, you can use the latest self-supervised learning methods in a modular
 way using the full power of PyTorch.
-Experiment with different backbones,
+Experiment with various backbones,
 models, and loss functions.
 The framework has been designed to be easy to use
 from the ground up.
 [Find more examples in our docs](https://docs.lightly.ai/self-supervised-learning/examples/models.html).